amxDusT/CBan-amxx/README.md

 A more efficient way to ban people ( through cookies ).

-Implemented for AMXBans

 Installation:
 1. compile cookie_ban.sma with your database details and the motd page to show.
-2. in plugins.ini, put the name cookie_ban.amxx above the amxbans plugin.
-3. upload the index.php in your website, not https.
+2. upload the index.php in your website, not https.
 Be sure to have put your database details.
-4. change the index.php, the body, to make the custom motd.
+3. change the index.php, the body, to make the custom motd.
 4. for each server, change cvar "cookie_server".